guoyingwei6/Obsidian-DidaSync/README.md

 ## Release And Privacy Notes

-- The plugin requires a user-provided and authorized Dida365 or TickTick account.
+- DidaSync connects via **official OAuth 2.0** — no username or password is ever required or stored by the plugin.
 - The plugin makes network requests to official Dida365 or TickTick APIs to read, create, update, complete, delete, move, and sync tasks.
-- The plugin does not upload telemetry or include ads by default.
+- The plugin does not upload telemetry or include ads.
 - When MCP service is enabled, the plugin starts a local HTTP server bound to `127.0.0.1` and protects it with your configured token.
 - OAuth tokens, MCP tokens, and plugin settings are stored locally using Obsidian's plugin data storage.